USEPA/pybeepop/README.md

-# pybeepop
+# pybeepop :honeybee:
 Python-based wrapper for the USDA/EPA's honey bee colony model **BeePop+**.

 For more information about **BeePop+** see [Garber *et al.* 2022](https://doi.org/10.3390/ecologies3030022).

 Developed by: Jeffrey Minucci

 ## Table of Contents